ArasLabs/workflow-timeline/README.md

 ![screenshot](Screenshots/sample.png)
 *The "My Process Map" tab will display a timeline view of the new item's workflow process.*

 >Note: A bug currently prevents the process map from displaying immediately after a new My Process item is created.
 If the timeline doesn't appear as shown in the screenshot above, close and reopen the item.
+See [Issue #4](https://github.com/ArasLabs/workflow-timeline/issues/4).

 ### 2. Configure the View on Your ItemType